acollign/netrunner-wiki/BHAGs.md

 * Add a tutorial that leads a player step-by-step through a sample game as the runner or the corp, showing which buttons to press, how to fix mistakes when playing, what parts of the engine work or don't, etc.
 * Actually implement the deep changes to the core rules that the Nisei Comprehensive Rules brought along (checkpoints, etc).

-* Save a copy of every single game along with the messages sent by the client to the server using a system such as [this one](http://spootnik.org/entries/2016/12/17/building-an-atomic-database-with-clojure).
+* ~Save a copy of every single game along with the messages sent by the client to the server using a system such as [this one](http://spootnik.org/entries/2016/12/17/building-an-atomic-database-with-clojure).~
-  * ~Give users a way to view all of their old games.~ Done with messages only.
+  * ~Give users a way to view all of their old games.~ Done with messages ~only~ for all previous games, full replays for last 15 games.

 ---
 2019-03-25